clarkok/c-proxy/README.md

 The default configuration is stored in default_config.json, you can override it with you own json file.

-There 6 field you can config.
+There are 6 field you can config.

  * server: address of the remote server
  * remote_port: port the remote server will listen on